haskell/hie-bios/README.md

 ## Explicit Configuration

-The user can place a `hie.dhall` file in the root of the workspace which describes how to setup the environment.
+The user can place a `hie.yaml` file in the root of the workspace which describes how to setup the environment.
 For example, to explicitly state that you want to use `stack` then the configuration file would look like: